Gear List for Alaska Hunts

 - 5-7 top quality hiking socks

-- 1 daypack - 2500 cubic inches such as the Badlands pack
+- 1 daypack – 2500 cubic inches from brands such as mystery ranch or stone glacier

 - 1 warm hat.

 - Gloves- any waterproof glove is good, although neoprene tends to sweat

 - Boots-recommended brands include Crispi, Kenetrek or Zamberland

 - 1 pair of gaiters recommend Kenetrek, outdoor research, KUIU or Sitka

 - Small knives, suitable for caping animals are preferred.

 - 2 Nalgene type water bottles, at least 32 ounces each

 - Flashlight-small LED headlamp, or similar.
 Headlamps are recommended

 - First aid-prescriptions, ibuprofen, gel blister pads